 It is important that any contractual arrangements you make with third parties clearly stipulate the information security measures they are required to have in place.
 A set of standard information security contractual clauses has been developed and is incorporated into any relevant purchasing process led by the University Purchasing Department.
 For other non-central procurement, please contact Purchasing for the appropriate clauses and further guidance, as well as Information Compliance when personal data is involved.

 Contractual arrangements with existing third parties should be reviewed to ensure they are fit for purpose.
 If following review these are found to be inadequate, renegotiate them as soon as possible.

 Owing to the increasing use of cloud-based services, the University has developed a toolkit to assess the suitability of cloud or hosted IT services.
 This toolkit relates to legal, commercial and technical assessments of third-party providers.

-The element of the toolkit that relate specifically to information security is:
+The element of the toolkit that relates specifically to information security is:

 Monitoring of third-party compliance is important because it provides assurance that University information is being appropriately secured.
 This should be carried out periodically through: